patshaughnessy/patshaughnessy.github.io/posts/2014-09-23-how-arel-converts-ruby-queries-into-sql-statements.markdown

 your Rails app into the PostgreSQL server itself!
 Next we’ll leave the world of Ruby entirely and look at what the Postgres server does when it receives this select statement.
 How does it understand the SQL we send it?
-How does it actually find our data… the user record with the name “Captain Nemo?”
+How does it actually find our data, the user record with the name “Captain Nemo?”
 In my next post, I’ll continue our underwater adventure by looking at Postgres internals.